Mekari Qontak

 Sales Quota

-A target or goal for the number of sales a sales representative or team should achieve within a specific period.
+A goal for how much a salesperson or team should sell in a specific time.

 Sales-Ready Lead (SRL)